Call 414-210-3834 for a free consultation.

 While Wisconsin law typically holds the dog owner responsible, there may be exceptions or more than one party responsible for a dog bite injury.
 At certain times, the keeper or person caring for the dog may be held liable for the actions of the dog.

 In Wisconsin, dog bite victims generally have three years to file a lawsuit against the owner of the dog responsible for their injuries.
 It is critical to begin investigating and collecting evidence, witness testimony and medical records as soon as possible to preserve your claim.
-Contact a Wisconsin dog bite attorney today.
+Contact a Milwaukee dog bite attorney today.